The ageing Scottish population: trends, consequences and responses.

 The population of Scotland is projected to decrease despite recent increases in fertility and an excess of immigrants over emigrants.
 The reason for the projected decline is the result of prolonged low fertility.
 The most immediate effect is ageing of the population.
 The causes and consequences of this demographic profile are discussed.
 To counter potential negative impacts

 |Additional Information:||Originally produced as a working paper (No 207) for the Oxford Institute of Ageing, 2007.
 Full work can be seen under "Useful Links".|

-|Deposited On:||22 Apr 2010 08:16|
+|Date Deposited:||22 Apr 2010 08:16|